Rewrite and htaccess: Differences and Considerations for Migrating from NGINX and Apache to Caddy

 nginx.conf

-or site configuration files, whereas Caddy's are configured in theCaddyfile
+or site configuration files, while Caddy's are configured in theCaddyfile

 . - Convert NGINX's Rewrite rules to Caddy's Rewrite rules.